AVIS Receives State Grant to Support Land Purchase on the Merrimack River

 AVIS Acquires New Properties

 AVIS has reached an agreement to exchange land with Ironstone Farm to open a section of trail off Lowell Street.
-Please see the front page article in the Spring 2015 UPDATE, above, for more information.
+Please see the front page article in the Spring 2015 Update for more information.

 AVIS has completed negotiations with owners of land in West Andover to acquire a parcel along the Shawsheen River.
 This purchase should be completed by the end of July 2015 and will help protect the River from future development as well as establish the southern portion of the Shawsheen River Greenway.